-Preneed funeral sales generally require deposits to a trust or purchase of a third-party insurance product.
 Preneed funeral trust fund income earned and the receipt and recognition of any insurance benefits are deferred until the service is performed.
-Applicable state laws generally require us to deposit a specified amount (which varies from state to state, generally 50% to 100% of selling price) into a merchandise and service trust fund for cemetery merchandise and preneed sales.
+Applicable state laws generally require us to deposit a specified amount (which varies from state to state, generally 50% to 100% of selling price) into a merchandise and service trust fund for preneed cemetery merchandise and service sales.
 The related trust fund income earned is recognized when the related merchandise and services are delivered.
-In most states, regulations require a portion (generally 10%) of the sale amount of cemetery property and memorials to be placed in a perpetual care trust.
-The income from these perpetual care trusts provides a portion of the funds necessary to maintain cemetery property and memorials in perpetuity.
+The income from perpetual care trusts provides a portion of the funds necessary to maintain cemetery property and memorials in perpetuity.
 This trust fund income is recognized, as earned, in cemetery revenues.